electricjones/electricjones.github.io/hra.md

 Small Animals and Turtles follow normal procedures.
 They are assigned a representitive to walk with them to meet the animals.
 <br /><br />

 Dogs are back to walk-throughs.
 The patron must wear shoe covers and can browse Main Dog Room.
 When they find someone they want to meet, they return to the lobby to get a represetitive.
-Then, everyone wheres full PPE to meet the dog in the play yard.
+Then, everyone wears full PPE to meet the dog in the play yard.
+<br /><br />

+The Small Dog room is off limits to the public.
+They must get a representitive to escort them into the small dog room.
 <br /><br />

 A few reminders: